KushagraaWadhwa/DocumentParsing/README.md

 - (iii) Raw Truth v/s Raw Truth (Interlibrary coverage comparison)

 *--> The second sheet of this excel document contains the similarity metrics for the combined QA pairs set between Native QA and T-5 model based QA*

+**The major drop in scores of the document coverage is due to the absence of header and footer,some miscellaneous characters, or some duplicacy of tables/content.

 **Constraints:-** Extracting the exact order of the document, Maintaining the structure of the tables, Achieving a high document coverage rate